[This article was last updated on March 5, 2018]

 Aside from that the Keo Power has a good reputation for reliability and accuracy, but the price is still painful, especially now it’s no longer the only system that measures power from both legs.

-Included for completeness as it’s not clear whether Ergomo is still available, this is the only power meter bottom bracket we’re aware of.
-It has a wired connection to its head unit, but the price for both is very reasonable.
+Included for historical interest as Ergomo Systems' website has vanished, this was the only retrofittable power meter bottom bracket we’re aware of.
+It had a wired connection to its head unit, and the price for both was very reasonable, but it's clearly been superceded by wireless power meters built into modern cranks, pedals, hubs and so on.

 Our official grumpy Northerner, John has been riding bikes for over 30 years since discovering as an uncoordinated teen that a sport could be fun if it didn't require you to catch a ball or get in the way of a hulking prop forward.